ABOUTOverview

 • an elected Fellow of the Australian Academy of Law (FAAL);

-• an elected Fellow of the Australian Academy of Social Sciences (FASSA); and
+• an elected Fellow of the Australian Academy of Social Sciences (FASSA);

 Since 2012 he has been an Ambassador for Club Melbourne, a body which facilitates the procurement of international scholarly gatherings for Victoria.
 Dr Freckelton is also a member of the Education Committee of the World Association of Medical Law (WAML) and a member of the Research Committee of Rewire, a not-for-profit organisation set up to further research in music therapy and neuroscience to enable people, especially those with brain injuries, to live more fulfilling lives

 In 2015 Dr Freckelton was appointed by the Victorian government as a Special Commissioner at the Victorian Law Reform Commission to lead its reference on the Medicinal Uses of Cannabis: http://www.lawreform.vic.gov.au/all-projects/medicinal-cannabis, which resulted in the Access to Medicinal Cannabis Act 2016 (Vic).
 In 2017 he was appointed by the Federal Minister for Health to be an inaugural Member of the Australian Advisory Council on the Medicinal Use of Cannabis.
 In 2019 he was re-appointed.
 Since 2021 he has been a member of the National Youth Justice Taskforce and a member of the advisory board to Mind Medicine Australia.
+He is also a member of Deakin University’s Law, Health and Society.

 In 2019 Dr Freckelton was painted for an entry for the Archibald Prize by the well-known Melbourne and Surf Coast artist, Meredith Thomas.